Ozitron/EmployeeManager/README.md

 To get started with this project, follow these steps:

 1. Clone the repository to your local machine.
-2. Open the solution in Visual Studio (or your preferred IDE).
+2. Open the solution in Visual Studio.
 3. Ensure that you have the required .NET SDK and runtime installed.
 4. Restore NuGet packages for the solution.
 5. Build and run the Employee Manager application.